MyceliaNetwork/quark.js/README.md

   - `description` - optional description of the checked out product. e.g. “Used to eat soup”

-**PLEASE NOTE**: BigInts cannot be serialized client-side and thus we do not support them in the checkout.
-You'll need to cast them to Numbers in stead.

 ## Cross-tab communication

 When called, the configuration passed as a parameter is first validated.
-When validated, we're attaching an eventListener to the window scope.
+When validated, we will attach an eventListener to the window scope.
 The eventListener will execute a handler upon receiving an incoming message.
 When this message comes from the Quark website it will execute code to ensure communication between quark.js and the Quark website.